davialilly/mlds-web-architect-demo/README.md

 ## Deployment process (GitHub Pages)

-1. Create a public GitHub repository and push these files to the `main` branch.
+1. Created a public GitHub repository and push these files to the `main` branch.
 2. In the repository, go to **Settings > Pages**.
 3. Under **Build and deployment**, set **Source** to **Deploy from a branch**, branch **main**, folder **/ (root)**, then **Save**.
-4. GitHub builds and publishes the site, typically at `https://<username>.github.io/<repository-name>/`.
-This can take a minute or two on first deploy.
-5. Any future push to `main` redeploys automatically; no separate build or release step is required for a static site like this one.

 ## How this aligns with MLDS Center requirements